Bringing data minimization to digital wallets at scale with general-purpose zero-knowledge proofs: Design and Implementation

-Credential linking can be achieved relatively simply by creating a random number on the holder's side as private input and hashing the corresponding attributes on both attestations (e.g., the first name) with it inside the \ac{zkp}.
-One can then either observe equality of the resulting hashes directly or proceed with a separate proof about properties of these hashes' pre-image', as would be the case with LegoSNARK~\citep{campanelli2019legosnark} or related approaches such as~\citet{damgaard2021balancing}.
-We implemented the approach with direct equality checks, using the signed challenge from holder binding as randomness.
-For credential chaining, while proofs of integrity, non-revocation, and non-expiration are conducted for all intermediary credentials, the proof of holder binding is only conducted on the lowest level, as the binding keys on the other levels of the credential chain correspond to issuing keys and are, therefore, not shared with the holder.
-Note that the holder needs to store all intermediary certificates for proving the validity of such a certificate chain, i.e., the issuers' privacy on the lower levels may become an issue in some cases.
+Credential linking can be achieved relatively simply by presenting both credentials individually and adding in both \acp{vp} a public output corresponding to the salted hash of attributes on both attestations (e.g., the first name).
+The circuit also needs to make sure that in both \acp{vp}, the same salt is used.
+One can then either observe equality of the resulting hashes directly or proceed with a separate proof about properties of these salted hashes' pre-images, as would be the case with LegoSNARK~\citep{campanelli2019legosnark} or related approaches such as the one presented by~\citet{damgaard2021balancing}.
+We implemented the approach with direct equality checks on the salted hashes (outside the \ac{snark}) and used the signed challenge generated for proving holder binding as randomness/salt.
+For credential chaining, we conduct proofs of integrity, non-revocation, and non-expiration for the root credential and all intermediary credentials.
+The proof of holder binding is only conducted on the lowest level, as the binding keys on the other levels of the credential chain correspond to issuing keys and are, therefore, not shared with the holder.
+Note that the holder needs to store all intermediary certificates, as well as corresponding revocation information, in their wallet to prove the validity of such a certificate chain.
+Consequently, the issuers' privacy on the lower levels may become an issue in some cases.
+We leave a discussion on how to improve the privacy of issuers for future work and only mention here that recursive \acp{snark} could provide an option at least in simple cases without revocation, with the holder receiving a \ac{snark} for authorized issuance instead of an intermediary certificate.